Picea omorika - Serbian spruce

 Picea Omorika - Serbian spruce

-Picea Omorika is a slim, evergreen conifer that reaches a height of 20 to 30 meters under natural conditions, in rare cases up to 40 meters.
+Picea omorika is a slim, evergreen conifer that reaches a height of 20 to 30 meters under natural conditions, in rare cases up to 40 meters.
 The trunk is straight, the crown narrow and tapering, often with slightly hanging branches.
 This special growth form gives the Serbian spruce a characteristic, elegant appearance that distinguishes it from other types of spruce.

 The needles are dark green, flat and about 1 to 2 centimeters long.
 On the underside of the needles there are two white stoma tapes, which give the plant a silver look when the light falls on it.
 The needles are arranged spirally on the branches, which gives the tree crown a dense, even look.